List of Johns Hopkins University defunct societies: The Ubiquiteers

 The club's prevalence and membership varied throughout the years, dwindling during the Great Depression and World War II.
-During the height of the Great Depression, 22 students ponied up 15 or 25 cents each for dues in 1931, boosting the treasury to $4.15.
+During the height of the Great Depression, 22 students paid 15 or 25 cents each for dues in 1931, boosting the treasury to $4.15.
 Treasurer Robert Dyar parodied the perpetually dire state of the Ubiquiteers bankroll in 1937 when he wrote, "Our $.07 (seven cents) we bequeath to our successors, the class of '38, and trust that they may have as much pleasure from it, as we have had from the products of and additions to our original dowry of 1¢, so generously preserved for us by our predecessors."

 With the repeal of Prohibition in 1933, membership rose along with their finances.
-Although World War II dropped their ranks further, the post war years were very good for the club.
-Their reputation grew and student & faculty from different parts of the university began to join the club and attend their functions, including Abel Wolman.
+Although World War II dropped their ranks further, the post-war years were very good for the club.
+Their reputation grew and students & faculty from different parts of the university began to join the club and attend their functions, including Abel Wolman.

 Despite its four decades of tradition, the Ubiquiteers wouldn't survive the 1960s.
 The availability of other social outlets obviated the need for a general student club.
-With the students' social life filled by Friday Happy Hours, international dinners, and the Student Assembly, the Ubiquiteers as a formal organization faded away.
+With the students' social life filled with Friday Happy Hours, international dinners, and the Student Assembly, the Ubiquiteers as a formal organization faded away.
 At some point, the club's annual rebirth just didn't occur.
 No records of the Ubiquiteers exist in the archives after 1966.

 The Pithotomy Club

 Founding and early history

 The Pithotomy club was a medical student club formed by the first senior class in 1897.
 The original intention of the club was to foster a sense of brotherhood among the students and also to encourage informal interactions between the faculty and students.
 It started when William G. MacCallum and Joseph L. Nichols had rented a house at 1200 Guilford Avenue and as a housewarming celebration invited Drs.
 William H. Welch and William Osler, other faculty members, and friends to the house and entertained them with a keg of beer.
-These gatherings were repeated several times and finally several classmates joined MacCallum and Nichols to organize what became known as the Pithotomy Club.
+These gatherings were repeated several times and finally, several classmates joined MacCallum and Nichols to organize what became known as the Pithotomy Club.
 The word "Pithotomy" was invented by MacCallum when he combined the Greek words pithos, meaning vessel, and otomos, meaning to open.
 Together the words mean, to Pithotomists at least, "to tap a keg."
 The club's constitution, written in 1897, states its mission in this manner: "the promotion of vice among the virtuous, virtue among the vicious, and good fellowship among all."